Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Algorithmic Performance Evaluation

-In Fig.~\ref{fig:computation-statistics}, we compare the computational time and the number of iterations to convergence.
-The computational time of our method is less than the grid-based method as revealed in Fig.~\ref{fig:computation-statistics}\subref{fig:computation-time}.
-We notice that there is a negligible computational time difference between our method and the direct method.
-As a parametric method, NN has the least computational time, and only linearly increases, but it does not converge as indicated by Fig.~\ref{fig:computation-statistics}\subref{fig:convergence-iter}.
+In Fig.~\ref{fig:computation-statistics}, we compare the computational time and the number of iterations to convergence for all the value-based methods.
+The computational time of our method is less than that of the grid-based method, as revealed in Fig.~\ref{fig:computation-statistics}\subref{fig:computation-time}.
+We notice a negligible computational time difference between our and direct methods.
+As a parametric method, N-FVPI has the least computational time and increases only linearly, but it does not converge as indicated by Fig.~\ref{fig:computation-statistics}\subref{fig:convergence-iter}.

 The function values and the final policies are visualized in Fig.~\ref{fig:value-fn-policy}.
-All the methods except for the NN obtain reasonable approximations to the optimal value function.
-Compared to our method, the values generated by the grid-based method are discrete ``color blocks", thus the obtained policy is non-smooth.
+All methods except for the N-FVPI obtain reasonable approximations of the optimal value function.
+Compared to our method, the values generated by the grid-based method are discrete ``color blocks".
+Thus, the obtained policy is not smooth.